Shmielen/100DaysofCode/README.md

 Day 11
 The Files: BlackJack.py and BJart.py demonstrate most of the concepts learnt in the first 10 days of the channel

+Day 12
+The Files: NumberGuesser.py and NGart.py is a game where users guess a number between 1 and 100